data-henrik/watson-conversation-tool/README.md

 Update on 2018-11-22:
 The service Watson Assistant evolved over time.
 It has introduced the concepts of **skill** and **assistant** instead of **workspace**.
 It also added an API Version 2.
 That API interacts with an assistant, requires to open and close a session which manages the context on the server, and only focuses on the conversation.
 To cater to the API V2, I introduced a second script **watoolV2**.
 Documentation is following...

+Update on 2019-11-27:
+The IBM Watson services moved to a new core SDK for handling authentication.
+I updated the code to support the new flow and in that process decided to only support API keys.
+If something is not working, open an issue please.

 This project is described in the following blog posts:
 * [Manage Your Watson Conversations from the Command Line or App](https://blog.4loeser.net/2017/03/manage-your-watson-conversations-from.html)